sorbet/sorbet/website/docs/generics.md

 ### Invariance

+(_For convenience throughout these docs, we use the annotation `<:` to claim that one type is a subtype of another type._)

 By default, type members are invariant.
-Here is an example of what that means.
+Here is an example of what that means:
-For convenience throughout these docs, we use the annotation `<:` to claim that one type is a subtype of another type.

 ```ruby
 class Box